 A native of Australia, Cartledge is a graduate of the Australian National University, Canberra.
 His graduate studies were at Indiana University, where he completed his master’s and doctoral work.
 His teachers were Gyorgy Sebok, Béla Síki, Christopher Elton, John Luxton and Angela Griffiths.
 He has a comprehensive background as a pedagogue, having been involved in the instruction of students at all levels over many years.

-Cartledge is Co-Director of the Indiana University Piano Academy, an annual three-week opportunity for middle-to-high-school pianists from around the world to gather in Bloomington.
+Cartledge was, for several years, Co-Director of the Indiana University Piano Academy, an annual three-week opportunity for middle-to-high-school pianists from around the world to gather in Bloomington.
 He is frequently invited to give master-classes, and he has judged competitions at both state and national levels.
 He resides in Bloomington, Indiana, with his wife, son, and daughter.